Package desktop applications (Desktop Bridge)

 To review the list of tests that the Windows App Certification uses to validate your app, see Windows Desktop Bridge app tests.

-You can distribute your app by publishing it to one of our Windows Stores or by sideloading it onto other systems.
+You can distribute your application by publishing it the Microsoft Store or by sideloading it onto other systems.